jhpyle/docassemble/_docs/functions.md

 * `language` indicates the language of the document.
 If not specified, the language returned by `get_language()` is used.
-The language must be a two-character lowercase [ISO-639-1] code.
+The language must be either a two-character lowercase [ISO-639-1] code or a language code that [Tesseract] uses.
 * `psm` indicates the [Tesseract] page segmentation mode.
 The default is 6 ("assume a uniform block of text").
 The choices are:
     * 0: Orientation and script detection (OSD) only.